About

 David Lovejoy

-A serial entrepreneur with an MBA from the University of British Columbia, founder and CEO of Horizon Search, media producer, business advisor, and former executive tour guide in Japan.
+A seasoned entrepreneur and investor with an MBA from the University of British Columbia, Founder and CEO of Horizon Search, award-winning media producer, and business coach.

 David Lovejoy_FP1 profile